-EERE has not established separate criteria to evaluate Replies to Reviewer Comments.
+EERE and USDA-NIFA have not established separate criteria to evaluate Replies to Reviewer Comments.
 Instead, Replies to Reviewer Comments are attached to the original applications and evaluated as an extension of the Full Application.

 B. Standards for Application Evaluation